dimitri/pgloader/pgloader.1.md

 	    When this option is listed pgloader only issues the `COPY` statements, without doing any other processing.

+      - *single reader per thread*, *multiple readers per thread*

+        The default is *single reader per thread* and it means that each MySQL table is read by a single thread as a whole, with a single `SELECT` statement using no `WHERE` clause.

+        When using *multiple readers per thread* pgloader may be able to divide the reading work into several threads, as many as the *concurrency* setting, which needs to be greater than 1 for this option to kick be activated.

+        For each source table, pgloader searches for a primary key over a single numeric column, or a multiple-column primary key index for which the first column is of a numeric data type (one of `integer` or `bigint`).
+When such an index exists, pgloader runs a query to find the *min* and *max* values on this column, and then split that range into many ranges containing a maximum of *rows per range*.

+        When the range list we then obtain contains at least as many ranges than our concurrency setting, then we distribute those ranges to each reader thread.

+        So when all the conditions are met, pgloader then starts as many reader thread as the *concurrency* setting, and each reader thread issues several queries with a `WHERE id >= x AND id < y`, where `y - x = rows per range` or less (for the last range, depending on the max value just obtained.

+      - *rows per range*

+        How many rows are fetched per `SELECT` query when using *multiple readers per thread*, see above for details.

   - *SET MySQL PARAMETERS*